mvemjsun/mock_server/README.md

 2. Install Sqlite  from [sqlite] (https://www.sqlite.org/download.html).
 Will help to manually browse the database if needed.
 3. Download sqlite browser from [browser] (http://sqlitebrowser.org)
 3. Clone git repository using `git clone https://github.com/mvemjsun/mock_server.git`
-4. Create database using the browser at `/db` and call it `mockserver.db` or you may continue to use the one in the repo.
-4. Run `bundle install` to install all needed gems.
+4. Run `bundle install` from within the code root directory to install needed gems.
-5. Run Rake task to create DB table as `rake db:migrate` if you DONT want to use the db in the repo.
-6. Run server `RACK_ENV=production rackup > /dev/null 2>&1 &` which will start the service on port `9293`.
+5. Run `./start-mock.sh` which will start the service on port `9293`.
 You can now change your API endpoints to point to the mockserver.
 Just change the host part of the url to `<mock_server_ip:9293>`.
-7. Visit `http://localhost:9293/mock/create` and get started.
+6. Visit `http://localhost:9293/mock/create` and get started.

-Note: To start the server on any other port apart from 9293, change the port number on the first line of the `config.ru` file.
+Note: To start the server on any other port apart from `9293`, change the port number on the first line of the `config.ru` file.

 ### Features